-Protect recharge - Classification
+Protect upland recharge - Classification

-In 2016, the Commission classified the Greater Harney Valley Groundwater Area of Concern (GHVGAC) for exempt uses while a basin study was conducted.
-The study found that the mostly undeveloped uplands, which are outside the current classification boundary, are the primary source of recharge to the lowlands.
-To protect this recharge, the Department proposes expanding the classification boundary and limiting groundwater use to exempt and non-consumptive geothermal uses.
-This action will prevent new consumptive groundwater right development in the Harney Basin, ensuring no additional demand on upland recharge.
+In 2016, the Commission classified the Greater Harney Valley Groundwater Area of Concern (GHVGAC, See Attachment 2, Exhibit 1) for exempt uses only, with one exception.
+A basin study was performed to better understand the basin's groundwater resource.
+The basin study identified that the mostly undeveloped uplands are the primary source of recharge to the basin's lowlands.
+The uplands are outside the current classification boundary.
+To protect recharge for the basin lowlands, the Department is proposing to expand the classification boundary and classify groundwater for exempt uses and non-consumptive geothermal uses only (see Exhibit 4 in Attachment 2).
+This action will prevent the development of new groundwater rights across the Harney Basin within Harney and Grant counties, ensuring no additional recharge is captured by new groundwater development.

-Reduce groundwater use - CGWA
+Reduce groundwater use - CGWA & Voluntary Measures